eldskald/dotfiles/README.md

 ![](images/ss2.png)

 My personal Linux ricing.
 Configurations for [KDE Plasma 6](https://kde.org/plasma-desktop/), [neovim](https://neovim.io), [alacritty](https://alacritty.org/) and [zsh](https://wiki.archlinux.org/title/zsh).
-It tries to be very minimal, with no plugins or scripts for [Plasma](https://kde.org/plasma-desktop/) except for a single [colorscheme](TokyoNight.colors) and an [icon set](TokyoNight-SE.tar.bz2).
+It tries to be very minimal, with no plugins or scripts for [Plasma](https://kde.org/plasma-desktop/) except for a single [colorscheme](TokyoNight.colors).
 For [neovim](https://neovim.io), there's only [ripgrep](https://github.com/BurntSushi/ripgrep) for [telescope](https://github.com/nvim-telescope/telescope.nvim).
 For [zsh](https://wiki.archlinux.org/title/zsh), you need [oh-my-zsh](https://ohmyz.sh/) and for [alacritty](https://alacritty.org/), there's a single font already bundled on the [Plasma](https://kde.org/plasma-desktop/) configs.

-The icons are straight from [this repository](https://github.com/ljmill/tokyo-night-icons), and the colorscheme is a slightly modified version from [this one](https://github.com/Jayy-Dev/Plasma-Tokyo-Night/blob/plasma-6/colorscheme/TokyoNight.colors), just making the window title bars the same color as the usual background so it blends in with the terminal background and other apps.
+The colorscheme is a slightly modified version from [this one](https://github.com/Jayy-Dev/Plasma-Tokyo-Night/blob/plasma-6/colorscheme/TokyoNight.colors), just making the window title bars the same color as the usual background so it blends in with the terminal background and other apps.

 Yes, this whole repository is just Tokyo Night, the DE.
 If you don't know the Tokyo Night theme, it's [this](https://github.com/folke/tokyonight.nvim) popular [neovim](https://neovim.io) theme.
 This repository has ports of this theme to many other popular open source software, including [alacritty](https://alacritty.org/) which is included here.